chilla-ice/chilla-ice.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I’m a second-year PhD student in Electrical & Computer Engineering at Duke, supervised by Prof. Tania Roy.
 My research explores emerging semiconductor device design and reliability physics.
-Beyond the lab, I read and travel to feel the world.
+Outside lab, I read and travel to feel the world.

 ## Publications